cwrc/CWRC-GitWriter/README.md

 #### schema

-##### schemaProxyUrl
+#### proxyXmlEndpoint

+The endpoint path to make call request for schemas xml files.
+Default: `"./schema/xml/"` The schema is requested as the 'xml' parameter. eg. `"./schema/xml/:url"`

+#### proxyCssEndpoint

-The path to make call request for schemas.
-Usually the same as where CWRC-GitWriter is located on the server.
-Default `"."`
+The endpoint path to make call request for schemas css files.
+Default: `"./schema/css/"` The schema is requested as the 'css' parameter. eg. `"./schema/css/:url"`

 ##### schemas